-In boreal summer, the extratropical response to the Atlantic forcing is reduced when forced together with the Pacific (in comparison to A), but the tropical Atlantic response is intensified when forced alongside the Pacific.
+- Further analysis of the boreal spring wave train shows that it overlaps with the EA pattern, which may explain why the correlation between the Walker and EA indices increases significantly when adding the Atlantic influence but diminishes it for the NAO index.
+However, as the wave train from the Atlantic changes considerably (i.e., weakens and shifts) in the presence of the Pacific SSTA, the Atlantic influence onto the EA changes between A and AP.
+Given that this occurs even as the Walker cell relationship is found to be linear in boreal spring, the source of this reduced extratropical response is likely not related to the tropical interactions. - In boreal summer, the extratropical response to the Atlantic forcing is reduced when forced together with the Pacific (in comparison to A), but the tropical Atlantic response is intensified when forced alongside the Pacific.
 Therefore, it remains unclear what causes the nonlinearity in the extratropical response during boreal summer.
-Furthermore, when considering atmosphere-ocean interactions in the extratropics, there are some key limitations presented when using a series of targeted experiments in an AGCM.
+The nonlinearity may be due to weakened wave propagation in boreal summer or the outcome of weakened propagation occurring earlier in boreal spring, with the residual dipole in boreal summer being the overall result (see figure S5 for the evolution of the residual).
+However, - 475 when considering atmosphere-ocean interactions in the extratropics, there are some key limitations presented when using a series of sensitivity experiments in an AGCM.
 The first limitation is that we rely on prescribed SSTs, removing the ability of the ocean to respond to atmospheric processes and also changing thermal damping effects (Barsugli and Battisti, 1998).
 This simplification is essential in isolating the influence from the tropical Atlantic during an El Niño event but may create issues in the extratropical regions.
-Here, the NAO is the dominant mode of variability in the NAE region that may act back onto the ocean, in the form of the SST tripole pattern (Peng et al., 2003).
+Here, the NAO is the dominant mode of variability in the NAE region that may act back onto the - 480 ocean, in the form of the SST tripole pattern (Peng et al., 2003).
 However, Baker et al. (2019) found that the tropical Atlantic SSTs are sufficient for properly predicting the NAO response and that the lack of atmosphere-ocean coupling in the North Atlantic does not impact the predictability.

-Our results provide a basis for understanding the importance of the TNA SSTA, but they also bring light to several unanswered questions.
+Our results provide a basis for understanding the importance of the TNA SSTA by answering several key questions, but they also bring light to several currently unanswered questions.
 In this study, by multiplying the forcing by a factor of 4, we assume that the TNA SSTA scale linearly with the strength of ENSO.
 However, as Casselman et al. (2021) showed, the TNA SSTA may begin to plateau in strength with extreme ENSO events.
 As a result, one would expect any influences from the TNA SSTA to be reduced during extreme events.
 This interaction may also increase in importance in the future if climate change influences the strength of ENSO events (Cai et al., 2021).
 As this study only considers El Niño events, future studies should determine if the negative TNA SSTAs that result from a La Niña interact similarly with the Walker gradient.
-This may be especially important if the wave activity propagates into the NAE region differently between the positive and negative phases of ENSO (Feng et al., 2017).
+This may be especially important if the wave activity propagates into the NAE region differently between the positive and negative phases of ENSO

+(Feng et al., 2017).